uswds/uswds-site/pages/documentation/migration-V3.md

           <br>
       </li>
       <li>
         Search for <strong>includePaths</strong> in your project's Gulp files.
 The paths in this list are where the Sass compiler looks for your source files.
-In USWDS 3.0
         <p><strong>Old</strong></p>
         <pre><code>.pipe(
   sass({